If I Didn't Love You (Squeeze song): Release

 "If I Didn't Love You" was released in the USA as the second single from Argybargy, following "Another Nail in My Heart".
 The B-side of the single was the non-album track "Pretty One".
 A "Tiny Collectors Edition" with "Another Nail in My Heart" as the B-side was released after the initial single.
 Neither single was released in Britain.

 "If I Didn't Love You" was released on Argybargy in 1980.
 In the United States, "If I Didn't Love You" was moved to the beginning of side two of Argybargy, while the UK release featured the song as the penultimate track on the album.
-The song has since appeared on Squeeze compilation albums, such as the American version of Singles – 45's and Under (in the UK, the album instead featured the East Side Story track "Labelled With Love").
+The song has since appeared on Squeeze compilation albums, such as the American version of Singles – 45's and Under (in the UK, the album instead featured the East Side Story track "Labelled with Love").
 The song was also a live favorite for the band; Difford said of performing the track, "I used to love playing this song live.
 Glenn and I sang it together as a duet, an octave apart."

 The song has also appeared on the sixth season of the American television series Breaking Bad; Tilbrook said of the show's use of Squeeze songs, "It was really lovely."

 Reception

 Critical opinion

 AllMusic's Stephen Thomas Erlewine called the song "wonderfully wry", but the same site's Stewart Mason considered the track dated and as more of an experiment than a great single.
 BBC writer Chris Jones described "If I Didn't Love You" as "a song which encaspulates the double-edged pleasures of sexual advances" and stated that the line "'if I didn't love you I'd hate you' [is] able to sum up a universe in a couplet".
 Serene Dominic of the Phoenix New Times said the song "cement[s] the band's image as goofy, stay-at-home malcontents", while Annie Zaleski of Salon called the song "nervy".
 Josh Jackson of Paste Magazine said that the song "is full of dry wit but still manages to hint at some of the mushy stuff with lines like 'singles remind me of kisses/albums remind me of plans'".
 Cash Box called it an "adventuresome, yet quite palatable, pop single" that was influenced by the Beatles.
-Record World said that that there is "a hint of Beatles in the harmony" and that "the lyrics are at once funny & off -beat while the rhythm asks for a dance."
+Record World said that there is "a hint of Beatles in the harmony" and that "the lyrics are at once funny & off -beat while the rhythm asks for a dance."